 Understanding Satellite Communication for Remote Car Camping

-My first car camping trip was a $47 experiment in a Honda Civic hatchback in Shenandoah Valley.
+Car camping can start cheap: a foam pad and a sleeping bag in a compact hatchback.
 Mid-October.
-I had a Walmart foam pad, a sleeping bag rated to 40F, and zero idea that the temperature drops 15 degrees after midnight in the mountains.
+But a basic setup like a foam pad and a sleeping bag rated to 40F can fall short once the temperature drops about 15 degrees after midnight in the mountains.
 By 2AM I was wearing every piece of clothing in my bag and still shivering.
 The fix was a $12 fleece liner from Amazon that turned my 40F bag into a 25F bag.

 Three years later I still use that same liner on every trip.